LEAGUE RULES

 In the event of two teams ending the regular season with an equal number of league points, final position will be determined by the following sequence of tie-breakers:

-Total league points for matches played against each other, number of touchdowns scored, casualties inflicted and kills inflicted
+Total league points for matches played against each other, net touchdowns and casualties (total number of touchdowns and casualties achieved minus total touchdowns and casualties against), number of touchdowns scored, casualties inflicted and kills inflicted

 If the two teams cannot be differentiated by the above tie-breakers then final league position will be determined by a coin-toss.